Nottoway Plantation: 21st century

 Ramsay died in 2014.
 Under his tenure, Nottoway became a resort destination.
 The house was listed on the National Register of Historic Places in 1980 and was a popular tourist attraction in southern Louisiana.
 The current owner of the home is Dan Dyess, an attorney.

-On May 15, 2025, a fire broke out in the southern portion of the plantation home, severely damaging much of the main house.
+On May 15, 2025, a fire broke out in the southern portion of the plantation house, severely damaging much of the main house.
 Several structures were spared, including the garçonnière, the Overseer's Cottage, surrounding cottages, the Randolph Ballroom, and the Randolph family cemetery.
-Initially, the current owners of Nottoway had stated they plan to rebuild and restore the historic mansion.

 While the fire was initially contained to the south bedroom wing of the mansion, embers reignited by 6:00 PM CDT, spreading to the main block of the mansion.
-The main house was destroyed by a fire.
+The main house was destroyed by the fire.
 The concrete foundations comprising the ground floor and remnants of the southeast side of the mansion are all that remain.
+Initially, the current owners of Nottoway stated they plan to rebuild and restore the historic mansion.

+The fire provoked polarized reactions, with some people, particularly African Americans, celebrating the destruction of the plantation.
+Some news outlets criticized the plantation's marketing as a resort, arguing it downplayed the role of slavery at Nottoway.
+Many contrasted it with the slave-centered narratives presented at Whitney Plantation and other former plantations.